TDA/Python-Playground/README.md

 * When possible/necessary I will be writing the same program in both Py2 and Py3, just to showcase the differences between the two beautiful versions.
 Yes, surprisingly, I love them both :)
+* So, you can simply use the diff tool (or textcompare is you prefer a browser based version), to see how the code differs between versions.
+I believe this will not only help me learn Py better, but also give me some solid examples to explain with when I teach my own class someday :)